+27 64 278 9135 [email protected] Mon-Fri 8:00-18:00 (CET)

 However like other power generation sources, solar energy has also some Safety, Health and Environmental (SHE) concerns.
 This paper presents the overview of solar energy technologies and addresses the SHE impact of solar energy technologies to the sustainability of human activities.

-What are the health and environmental effects of solar PV modules?
+What are the safety concerns of a solar PV system?

 What are the OSHA standards for lithium-ion batteries?